LeoBlanchette/the_70_books/copied_texts/2-esdras/2-esdras.md

 **[3:33]** And yet their reward appeareth not, and their labour hath no fruit: for I have gone here and there through the heathen, and I see that they flow in wealth, and think not upon thy commandments.

-**[3:34]** Weigh thou therefore our wickedness now in the balance, and their’s also that dwell the world; and so shall thy name no where be found but in Israel.
+**[3:34]** Weigh thou therefore our wickedness now in the balance, and their’s also that dwell the world; and so shall thy name nowhere be found but in Israel.

 **[3:35]** Or when was it that they which dwell upon the earth have not sinned in thy sight? or what people have so kept thy commandments?